Virtues and Vices

 6. Fortitude: Learning to Love the Hard Good

 This opening sequence should be read as one movement.
 It begins with the earliest beginnings of vice in childhood appetite and self-will, then traces how Christian formation restores order through obedience, temperance, and fortitude.
+The reader should see that what later appears as or collapse usually started much earlier in the refusal of the hard good.

 Next Path